Xanthognarh/WebWidgets/README.md

 ### Config via URL-Parameters:
 - `channel`: Name of Twitch Channel(s) you want to listen (also works for Shared Chat).
 Separate Channels with comma.
-- `min`: lowest accepted value for vote [default=1]
+- `min`: lowest accepted value for vote [default: 1]
-- `max`: highest accepted value for vote [default=5]
+- `max`: highest accepted value for vote [default: 5]
 - `bg`: r,g,b,a value  for the background-color (0-255) and alpha (0-1) [default: transparent (0,0,0,0)]
 - `hidden`: 0: Not hidden or 1: hidden when loading the page.
-Visibility can be changed by chat commands. [default=0]
+Visibility can be changed by chat commands. [default: 0]
 - `debug`: Allow multiple votes per user and commands can be used by everyone

 You can click on the plot to open/close the config editor or edit the values manually.
 Embed the link like: `https://xanthognarh.github.io/WebWidgets/ChatSurvey.htm?channel=Channelname&min=1&max=5&bg=50,70,100,0.3`

 ### Chat Commands:
-- `!newvote`: Resets votes and user blocklist, shows the chart
+- `!newvote`: Reset votes and user blocklist, show the chart
-- `!newvote min-max`: Resets votes and user blocklist, shows the chart and set range.
+- `!newvote min-max`: Reset votes and user blocklist, show the chart and set range.
 Example for negative values: `!newvote -3--1`; Min/Max can be letters (case-insensitive)
 - `!resetvote`: Alias for `!newvote` (shared command with Chat12)
-- `!stopvote`: Disables new entries (freeze the current view)
+- `!stopvote`: Disable new entries (freeze the current view)
-- `!continuevote`: Allows new entries, old votes are still valid and the old user blocklist will be used.
+- `!continuevote`: Allow new entries, old votes are still valid and the old user blocklist will be used.
-- `!voteagain`: Allows all users to submit new votes.
+- `!voteagain`: Allow all users to submit new votes.
 These votes are added to the old votes.
-- `!hidevote`: Changes the visibility of the chart.
+- `!hidevote`: Change the visibility of the chart.
 Votes will be still counted.
-- `!showvote`: Changes the visibility of the chart.
+- `!showvote`: Change the visibility of the chart.
 Votes will be still counted.

 ### Feature Ideas
 - `!vote Text` e.g. Names